Nextdoor/git-change/git-change.rst

             Defaults to the `git-change.remote` git config option if it is set, otherwise 'origin'.

+--gerrit-ssh-host
+            Name of the Gerrit server hosting the Git repository.
+            Defaults to the `git-change.gerrit-host` git config
+            option if it is set.
+Required unless the config option is set.

 -b, --bug   Bug ID to include in the commit message header.
 This
             option causes `git-change` to set the BUG_ID environment variable to the given ID before invoking `git-commit` so